Aomori Prefecture [青森県]

 Some groups with more than a dozen dancers perform dance to flute and drum music in the city.

 Each dancer wear a colorful cap modelled a head of horse, and perform the dance of a story from planting seeds of rice to harvesting.

-The main spot is Hirosaki Park which is on the site of Hirosaki Castle.
+The main spot is Hirosaki Park in the site of Hirosaki Castle.

-Because the latter half of the period overlaps the "Golden Week" which has 4 national holidays in a week, many tourists visit from all over the country.
+Because the latter half of the period overlaps the "Golden Week" with 4 Japanese national holidays in a week, many tourists visit from all over the country.

 The festivals of Aomori city and Hirosaki city are large-scale and famous.

 Generally this festival is called "Nebuta", but at Hirosaki and some surrounding towns it is called "Neputa".

 Local foods and products in Aomori Prefecture

 Apple is the most popular agricultural product in Aomori Prefecture.

 The amount of production accounts for half of Japan's total harvest.